Binge and excessive drinking can harm young adults and it’s risky no matter your age.

 One way to do this is to know what a standard drink is so you can track how much alcohol you’re consuming or serving.
 Take the Home Bartending Challenge and see how your pouring skills measure up.

 Some people think mixing energy drinks and alcohol will help reverse the effects of alcohol.
 Research shows that’s not true.
 What really happens is the caffeine in the energy drink hides the effect of the alcohol, making you think you drank less than you really did.
-That’s risky.
-Find out why.
+Find out why that's risky.

 When people drink to the point they are confused or can’t respond, they are beyond being drunk – they are suffering from alcohol poisoning.
 At this point, they can’t look after themselves and leaving them alone to “sleep it off” can have awful consequences.